 Online Courses, and online practice exams: Once a student purchases an online course, no refunds or credits will be given.
 Online courses and practice exams expire one year from date of purchase.
-Students who register for the online course are not eligible to review classroom based courses on a space available basis.
+Students who register for online courses may be eligible to audit or review classroom based courses on a space available basis.
 Students should call the Gold Coast office to ensure space is available before attempting to audit a course.
 Students who wish to transfer to the classroom course will be able to do so upon paying a $50 transfer and materials fee plus the difference between the classroom and online course tuition.
 Students transferring from a classroom course to an online course can do so upon paying a transfer fee.
 This fee may vary depending upon the course.
 All transfers must be approved by the school Administrator or Director.
 Classroom and online courses are different courses.
 Time spent in each cannot be transferred or interchanged.
 Any course materials will be shipped within 7 days of registration.
 Additional charges for shipping may apply to any materials being shipped outside of the Continental United States.

 Continuing Education, and all one day classes: No refunds are given after the first break of any course scheduled for less than 15 hours.
 Any request for a re fund must be received no later than 30 days after the scheduled class start date.
 Gold Coast does not charge a cancellation fee if student needs to cancel or re – schedule prior to the start of class.
 Students who do not show up for a scheduled class without prior notice (no show) relinquish their right to a refund.
 However, the student will have a class credit with Gold Coast for one year from the date payment was made.